+To support this in FY24, we:

-To support this, we conducted three Ethical Voice surveys reaching out to technicians and sub-contractors for feedback on health and safety and employment conditions.
+- conducted two Ethical Voice surveys reaching out to technicians and sub-contractors for feedback on health and safety and employment conditions.
 These have led to action plans to improve conditions and communications.
-This is now established as an ongoing tool for continuous improvement in our Field Service Provider supply chain.

-We audited the Worker Welfare programmes within Chorus and at our Field Service Providers to ensure that the programme is operating effectively.
+This is now established as an ongoing tool for continuous improvement in our Field Service Provider supply chain. - audited the Worker Welfare programmes within Chorus and at our Field Service Providers to ensure that the programme is operating effectively. - reviewed technician onboarding procedures to satisfy ourselves migrant workers in our ecosystem were properly inducted into the work force and their employment was consistent with employment law and their visa conditions. - worked with our Field Service Providers to ensure proper cash flows through the supply chain and to review downsizing plans and processes in line with our forecasted requirements.